Open-LinaOS-Foundation/LinaOS/Documentation/admin-guide/blockdev/paride.rst

 address in your mail headers.
 REMOVE any anti-spam gimmicks you may have in your mail headers, when sending mail to the list server.

-You might also find some useful information on the linux-parport web pages (although they are not always up to date) at
+You might also find some useful information on the linaos-parport web pages (although they are not always up to date) at

 	http://web.archive.org/web/%2E/http://www.torque.net/parport/